 Why?
 Because cheap transcription companies choose to use foreign-based contractors who are unable to appear in court to testify to its accuracy because they do not live or work in the U.S.

 Some transcription companies even use multiple, foreign transcriptionists to transcribe the same file, leading to errors and inconsistencies in the transcribed text.
 Other companies attempt to save money by using Artificial Intelligence (AI) programs to transcribe your files, which will create errors that can take you hours to correct.

-Transcription Outsourcing has a team of U.S.-based transcriptionists who specializes in transcribing legal matters.
+Ditto Transcripts has a team of U.S.-based transcriptionists who specializes in transcribing legal matters.
 We certify and stand behind our legal transcripts.
 And we guarantee the accuracy of our work and commit to testifying in court if necessary.